Atiyakh/SharedFolder/README.md

 ### 5. Synchronize Folders

 Once the server and client are both running, SharedFolder will automatically synchronize the specified folders between them.
-Any changes made in the server's folder will be mirrored in the clients' folders as long as the both of them are running.
+Any changes made in the server's folder will be mirrored in the clients' folders as long as both of them are running.

 ## Contributing